gem5/gem5-resources/README.md

 ## Resource: simple

 The simple resources are small binaries, often used to run quick tests and checks in gem5.
-Their bare-meltal
+They are baremetal.

 ### simple Compilation